 If you are a food blogger and would like to join us, send Stacy an email with your blog URL to email@example.com.

 Fall Fruit & Vegetable Bread Recipes

-For this month’s theme, any and all in-season autumn fruits and vegetables are fair game, including: apples, grapes, pears, sweet potatoes, cauliflower, broccoli, acorn squash, butternut squash etc… Here’s the list of all the recipes and the lovely bloggers who participated in this month’s theme of fall fruits & vegetables!
+For this month’s theme, any and all in-season autumn fruits and vegetables are fair game, including: apples, grapes, pears, sweet potatoes, cauliflower, broccoli, acorn squash, butternut squash etc… Here’s the list of all the recipes and the lovely bloggers who participated in this month’s theme.